Vincent-Vercruyssen/absent_pattern_detection/README.md

 The repository contains easy-to-use versions of the algorithms from the paper.

-In addition, the repository contains the constructed power usage datasets from the paper, and the scripts to construct them.
+In addition, the repository contains the constructed power usage datasets from the paper, and the script detailing how to construct such datasets.
+Running the script requires some action on the users' part (i.e., filling in the correct paths, downloading the UCI and UCR data, transforming the UCR datafiles to csv files...).
+The UCI and UCR data are not included in this repository in order to minimize its size and because they are freely available elsewhere.

 ## Repository: